MissingCameo/FinalWhaat/README.md

+# FinalWhaat?

+This project aims to port render system from the legacy DirectDraw to the modern Direct2D without touching any unrelative logics, make it to be merged into other flavor forks easily.

 # FinalSun / FinalAlert (YR) 2 Mission Editor

 This repository contains the source code for the FinalSun/FinalAlert (YR) Mission Editor.